 By Mandy Chen

 Apartments in many places in Australia can be a great first property to invest, as the entry price is relatively lower than houses and easier to manage for those with little to no experience in the real estate market.
+Here we will introduce you to the top 9 places in Australia to invest in an apartment.

 Most apartment projects will be located closer to the city and offer better rental yield while the cash flow can be low at the beginning.
 The payment term is 10/90, for instance, you will pay 10% for the down payment initially then pay the rest of the 90% upon completion.
 Usually, the completion period will take 3 to 5 years; you will be able to play around with the cash flow by spreading it over for a few years.

-The only setback for foreigners is that if you are planning to invest in apartments, you are required to pay the full stamp duty of the property price instead of just based on the land price.
+The only setback for foreigners is that if you are planning to invest in an apartment, you are required to pay the full stamp duty of the property price instead of just based on the land price.
 On the other hand, if you do choose to invest in luxury or high-rise apartments, the yearly maintenance fee might be a huge burden to you.

 - A rapidly growing population, which will drive demand for the properties in the area